Buddhist sects in Myanmar

-There had been an early schism into four sects during the Pagan period, which was later put to an end by the purification effort by a Hanthawady king, according to the Kalyāṇi Sima stone inscriptions.
-Throughout the Ava period and early Konbaung period, new schisms emerged between city sect and forest sect, and between one-shoulder covering sect and both-shoulder covering sect.
+Before the arrival of Theravāda Buddhism, Ari Buddhism was widespread in the Pagan Kingdom.
+The first schism into four sects happened 150 years after the adoption of Theravāda Buddhism in Pagan, and was later ended by the purification effort of a Hanthawady king according to the Kalyāṇi Sima stone inscriptions.
+Throughout the Ava period and early Konbaung period, new schisms emerged between town-dwelling sects and forest-dwelling sects, and between the one-shoulder covering sect and the both-shoulder covering sect.
 The defeat of the one-shoulder covering sect resulted in a unified order, but new sects broke out again in the late Konbaung period and throughout the British rule.
+Currently, only nine sects are sanctioned by the law and creating new sects is prohibited and punishable with imprisonment.